FASTA, DNA & Protein Sequence Cleaner and Validator

 Rare amino letters exist

-Selenocysteine (U) and pyrrolysine (O) appear in a few organisms, but most validators (including this one) stick to the core 20.
+Selenocysteine (U) and pyrrolysine (O) appear in a few organisms, so this validator keeps them optional instead of allowing them by default.

 Edge residues